Learn more about Alport syndrome and advocate for improved patient care!

 - Mark in TX and his co-workers held a golf tournament to benefit ASF

-- Kevin in NY and Jessi in VA shared their stories in the ASF YouTube channel
+- Kevin in NY and Jess in VA shared their stories on the ASF YouTube channel

-- Kashtan from UMN updated his 5-part series on Alport syndrome, which is was shared on Facebook and other social media
+- Dr. Clifford Kashtan from UMN updated his 5-part series on Alport syndrome, which is was shared on Facebook and other social media

 - Tom in NY spread awareness by speaking at civic clubs